El Carnaval

 Obviously, you need adequate nourishment.

-And, although it’s true that the Mediterranean diet includes a lot of vegetables and pulses, it is also true that Spain is not the most vegetarian-friendly country.
-It’s common for an ensalada to have tuna; and a “vegetable sandwich” with either tuna or a slice of ham is a classic (and nobody thinks it’s odd!).
+Although the Mediterranean diet includes many vegetables and legumes, Spain is not always the most vegetarian-friendly country.
+It’s common for a salad to have tuna; and a “vegetable sandwich” with either tuna or a slice of ham is a classic (and nobody thinks it’s odd!).

 The short answer is: YES!
 It’s possible, with some planning.

-Soy vegetariano / Soy vegetariana or Soy vegano / Soy vegana
+• Soy vegetariano / Soy vegetariana or Soy vegano / Soy vegana (I’m a vegetarian or I’m a vegan)

 • You can also specify the foods you don’t eat by saying No como… (I don’t eat…) + anything you need to mention, such as carne (meat), pescado (fish), huevos (eggs), lácteos (dairy) or queso (cheese).
-If you have food allergies, get more info here.
+Check this other article on food allergies for more useful Spanish and tips.

-• Let’s say you are not sure about the ingredients of any particular dish: you can ask ¿Lleva carne, huevo…?
+• If you’re not sure about the ingredients of any particular dish: you can ask ¿Lleva carne, huevo…?
 (Does it have… meat, egg…?).

 • If a dish is mostly vegan, but it has some egg or cheese, for instance, you can still order it and ask them to serve it sin huevo (without egg) or sin queso (without cheese).

 • You could even take advantage of the menú del día.
-I know I said in this previous post that the second course is normally pescado or carne.
-No problem!
-You can explain that you are vegetariano/vegano and ask if you could take dos primeros (two first courses) instead of a primero and a segundo.
+The second course tends to include fish or meat, but you can explain that you are vegan or vegetarian and ask if you could take 2 first courses instead of a first and a second.
 Most places wouldn’t have a problem with that.

 Want more?